 However, if you clean your prefilter before waste starts to break down, it will slow down the accumulation of nitrates.
 The more organics we remove the less time it is for nitrates to accumulate.

-Vodka vs nitrates.
+Vodka vs nitrates

 Now, I have your full attention 🙂

 I believe that this method can be used only if you are completely desperate and do not have any other ways to remove nitrates from the tank.
 I will repeat that this is only for desperate measures.
-Although, it is a pretty well-known method in reef tank community.
+Although, it is a pretty well-known method in the reef tank community.
 Unfortunately, there are not many cases when aquarists use it in freshwater tanks.

 So be very careful and keep in mind that you have to use a protein skimmer.
 It is an absolute must!
 However, it will not suffice the purpose it was built for (in a freshwater tank).

-As the product of nitrification, nitrates can accumulate in large quantities, especially in closed eco-system like the aquarium.
+As the product of nitrification, nitrates can accumulate in large quantities, especially in a closed eco-system like the aquarium.
 Thus, nitrates can cause a lethal or sub-lethal effect to dwarf shrimp.

 The main toxic action of nitrate (through nitrite) is due to the conversion of oxygen-carrying pigments to forms that are incapable of carrying oxygen.
 Nitrate toxicity to dwarf shrimp also increases with increasing nitrate concentrations and exposure times.
 In contrast, nitrate toxicity may decrease with increasing body size, and environmental adaptation.